AniketChitre/ComputationalOptimization/README.md

-# Design of Computational Optimization algorithms
+# Design of Computational Optimization Algorithms